ccding/go-logging/README.md

 #go-logging
-A high-performance logging library for golang.
+go-logging is a high-performance logging library for golang.
-* Simple: it supports only necessary operations
+* Simple: It supports only necessary operations and easy to get start.
-* Fast: it is very efficient and under improvement
+* Fast: Asynchronous logging without runtime-related fields has an extremely low delay of about 800 nano-seconds.

 ## Getting Started
+The stable version is under the `stable` branch, which does never revert and is fully tested.
+The tags in `stable` branch indicate the version numbers.

+However, `master` branch is unstable version, and `dev` branch is development branch. `master` branch merges `dev` branch periodically.

+Btw, all the pull request should be sent to the `dev` branch.

 ### Installation
 The step below will download the library source code to `${GOPATH}/src/github.com/ccding/go-logging`.